msfjarvis/msfjarvis.dev/content/posts/teachingkotlin-part-2-variables.md

 ### `internal`

 `internal` applies to methods and properties in classes.
 It makes the field/method 'module-local', allowing it to be accessed within the same module and nowhere else.
 A module in this context is a logical compilation unit, like a Gradle subproject.

+That's all for today!
+Hope you're liking the series so far.
+I'd love to hear feedback on what you want me to cover next and how to improve what I write :)